Monday, January 23, 2012

 Posted by D. Daniel Sokol

-Olivier Billard (Bredin Prat), Marc Ivaldi (Toulouse), and Sebastien Mitraille (Toulouse) provide an Evaluation of the Risks of Collective Dominance in the Audit Industry in France.
+Olivier Billard (Bredin Prat), Marc Ivaldi (Toulouse School of Economics) and Sebastien Mitraille (Toulouse Business School) discuss Evaluation of the Risks of Collective Dominance in the Audit Industry in France.